isfaidaznam/loan-repayment-prediction/README.md

 The problem is significant as it can help financial institutions identify potential defaulters and take preventive measures to minimize losses.

+### 1.1 Assumptions

+During the development of the Loan Repayment Failure Prediction project, the following assumptions were made:

+1. The dataset provided is representative of the target population.
+2. The relationships and patterns identified in the dataset between borrower characteristics, loan features, and the target variable `repay_fail` will remain consistent over time.

 ## 2.0 Dataset Analysis
 ### 2.1 Initial Data Inspection